phillbush/xnotify/README.md

 down (thus creating a 10 pixel gap with the upper right corner).
 Each notification stay alive for 15 seconds.

-To create a named pipe for XNotify, you can place the following in your `~/.xinitrc`.
+To create a named pipe for XNotify, you can place the following in the beginning of your `~/.xinitrc`.
 This will create a named pipe unique to your current X display in your home directory at `~/.cache`.
 Then, it will open xnotify in the background, reading from this named pipe.